hashicorp/terraform-website/content/source/docs/cloud/registry/add.html.md

     - Click the provider or module to view its details and then click **Add to Terraform Cloud**.
      ![Terraform Cloud screenshot: the "+ Add" button](./images/add-add-to-terraform-cloud-button.png)

 1. Click **Add to organization** in the dialog box.
-The provider or module is now included in the private registry, and members of your organization can begin using it.
+The provider or module is now included in the private registry, and members of your organization can begin using it from the private registry.

 ## Deleting a Public Provider or Module

-Deleting a public provider or module from a private registry does not remove it from the Terraform Registry.
+Deleting a public provider or module from a private registry does not remove it from the public Terraform Registry.
 To delete a public provider or module from an organization's private registry:

 1. Click **Registry** in the main navigation bar to go to the organization's private registry.